Chiark-Collective/pytest-chronicle/README.md

 - Pytest plugin (`pytest_chronicle.pytest_plugin`) that streams per-test JSONL records.
 - Async ingestion module that stamps runs with Git/CI metadata and persists them to SQLite or Postgres via SQLModel.
 - Console entry point (`pytest-chronicle`) with subcommands for:
+  - `init`: create a repo-local `.pytest-chronicle.toml` and an async SQLite database default.
   - `run`: execute pytest under `uv`, capture JSONL + JUnit artifacts, and optionally ingest the run.
   - `ingest`: load `summary.json` or JSONL artifacts into the database.
   - `latest-red`: list the latest failing/erroring tests for a project/suite.